 The two-step corrosion rate investigation was started with electrochemical tests.
 Table 2 presents the average values of the main parameters obtained from the potentiodynamic test.
-Corrosion potential (E{Corr}) for Zn and ZnMgCu was at the same level -0.943 V. For binary Zn-based alloys, a significant shift of E{Corr} (as compared with pure Zn) was observed for more noble values (-0.931 V) when copper was added, while for magnesium addition E{Corr} decreased to -0.970 V. Those results are in agreement with obtained current density (J{Corr}) and in consequence corrosion rate (V{Corr}).
+Corrosion potential (E{corr}) for Zn and ZnMgCu was at the same level -0.943 V. For binary Zn-based alloys, a significant shift of E{corr} (as compared with pure Zn) was observed for more noble values (-0.931 V) when copper was added, while for magnesium addition E{corr} decreased to -0.970 V. Those results agree with obtained current density (J{corr}) and in consequence corrosion rate (V{corr}).